-That is a lot of psalms!
-When the people of God were in trouble they cried out to the Lord - but one thing the psalms makes clear is that even in times of difficulty people still had faith in God.
+That's a lot of psalms!
+When the people of God were in trouble they cried out to Him.

+One thing the psalms makes clear is that even in times of pain people still had faith in God.
 Psalm 3 starts out on a painful note, but look at what comes next:

-Psalm 3:3: "But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.

-4 I cried unto the Lord with my voice, and he heard me out of his holy hill.
+Psalm 3:3-4: "But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.
+I cried unto the Lord with my voice, and he heard me out of his holy hill.
 Selah."

-Why do the psalmists cry out to God in their time of trouble?
-Because they know that the Lord hears them.
+Why did the psalmists cry out to God in their time of trouble?
+Because they knew that the Lord heard them.

-Thanksgiving: There are many psalms that give thanks to God for the great things that He has done.
-You can literally think of these as Thanksgiving hymns.
+Thanksgiving: There are some psalms that give thanks to God for the great things He's done.
+You can think of these as Thanksgiving hymns!
 In our culture there are far more songs about Christmas than any other holiday, but the Bible focuses its attention on times of thanksgiving.
-If you were ever looking for some good Thanksgiving hymns, the Bible is full of them.
+If you were looking for some good Thanksgiving hymns then you've come to the right place!
+The Bible is full of them.
 For example: